Latent Generative Modeling of Random Fields from Limited Training Data: Appendix

 Wind velocity training data was generated based on the classical spectral representation approach \cite{shinozuka1991simulation} for simulating stochastic processes, using a description of spectral properties borrowed from wind engineering literature \citep{CARASSALE2006323}.
 Here, the formulation was motivated by the need to model wind loading on large structures like bridges probabilistically, so the statistical properties of the training data used here can be considered realistic in this context.

-As mentioned in Section \ref{sec:windEstimation}, wind velocity is idealized as being comprised of two components via Equation \ref{eq:wind_field}: a deterministic mean function,

-with shear velocity, $u_* = 1.8$ m/s, and surface roughness, $z_0 =0.015$ m, and random turbulence component, $\mathbf{W}(\mathbf{x}, \omega)$, modeled as a zero-mean Gaussian process.
+As mentioned in Section \ref{sec:windEstimation}, wind velocity is idealized as being comprised of two components via Equation \ref{eq:wind_field}: a deterministic mean function, $\boldsymbol{\mu}_u(\mathbf{x})$ (Equation \eqref{eq:wind_mean}), and random turbulence component, $\mathbf{W}(\mathbf{x}, \omega)$, modeled as a zero-mean Gaussian process.
 The main task in obtaining training data for $\mathbf{U}(\mathbf{x}, \omega)$ is thus to generate random samples of $\mathbf{W}$ with prescribed statistical properties.
 Here, we largely follow \cite{CARASSALE2006323} for the formulation of these properties for realistic wind fields, with the simplification of focusing on a single component of velocity, $U_1$, and assuming $\mathbf{W}$ is aligned with axes of the global reference system, removing the need for coordinate transformations.

 The basis of the formulation is the definition of the cross-power spectral density (CPSD) function (the generalization of the covariance function to include a dependence on frequency, $n$) describing $W$,